Q; What is Killarney’s Ultimate High Peaks Challenge?

 Q; How / where do I register and can I pay on the day?

-A; Online registration on our website or registration and payment is available in Cronin’s Yard.
-Payment must be completed at time of registration.
+A; Online registration on our website and payment must be completed at time of registration.
 No payment accepted on the day.

 Q; Do I have to sign a waiver?

-A; Yes – this is a box you need to tick on the online registration form or if registering at Cronin’s yard (prior to the event) the form will need to be signed.
+A; Yes – this is a box you need to tick on the online registration form.

 Q; When does registration close?